This exploration is for all ages, as the colored smilies show. You can do the Wayang Puppets geography exploration with your whole family together!

 The Wayang Puppets exploration is a geography exploration from Layers of Learning Unit 2-14 about Southeast Asia.
 Layers of Learning has hands-on explorations and activities in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

-Wayang puppets come from Bali and Java in Southeast Asia.
+Wayang puppets come from Bali and Java in Indonesia.
 The puppet shows have also spread through Malaysia, Thailand, Cambodia, and Laos.
 They’ve been around as a form of art and entertainment for thousands of years and they’re still vying with TV for entertainment value.
 The puppets are shadow puppets, silhouettes on a stick, held up behind a white screen with a light shining on them from behind.
 The stories told with the puppets are most often from Hindu scripture, but they could be about anything.
-Usually, the arms and feet of the Wayang were movable through the use of strings.
+Usually, the arms and feet of the Wayang are movable through the use of strings.